-- 1. Define interprofessional education and the elements that comprise competency in interprofessional practice. - 2.
-Identify the relevance of collective competence in support of effective interprofessional teamwork. - 3.
-Identify the relevance of psychological safety in effective interprofessional teamwork. - 4.
-Recognize the role of IPE in improving health outcomes.
+- 1. Define interprofessional practice education and the elements that comprise competency in interprofessional practice. - 2.
+Recognize the role of interprofessional practice education in improving health outcomes. - 3.
+Identify the relevance of 'collective competence' in support of effective interprofessional teamwork. - 4.
+Identify the relevance of 'psychological safety' in effective interprofessional teamwork.